Graph-structured tensor optimization for nonlinear density control and mean field games: Conclusions

 \section{Conclusions}

 In this paper we have seen that graph structured tensor optimization problems naturally appear in several areas in systems and control.
-We have developed numerical algorithms for these problems based on dual coordinate ascent that utilize that the dual problems decouple according to the graph structure.
+We have developed numerical algorithms for these problems based on dual coordinate ascent that utilize the fact that the dual problems decouple according to the graph structure.
 We also showed that under mild conditions these algorithms are globally convergent, and in certain cases the convergence is R-linear.
-We believe that these methods are useful for addressing many other types of problems, e.g., in flow problems where the nodes or edges also have dynamics (cf. \cite{como2017resilient}).
-Moreover, we also believe that these methods can be extended to handle, e.g., multi-species potential mean field games where each species also have different dynamics.
+This framework can also be used to solve convex multi-commodity dynamic network flow problems akin to the ones studied in \cite{haasler2021scalable}.
+Moreover, we believe that these methods are useful for addressing many other types of problems, e.g., in flow problems where the nodes or edges also have dynamics (cf.~\cite{como2017resilient}).
+Moreover, we also believe that these methods can be extended to handle, e.g., multi-species potential mean field games where each species also has different dynamics.

-\subsection{Deferred proofs}
+\section{Deferred proofs}